tejuscs/ADBD-Labs/adb-connect-oac/adb-connect-oac.md

     ![This image shows the result of performing the above step.](./images/connection.png " ")

-- You can see Autonomous Database connected to Oracle Analytics Cloud.
+- You can see Autonomous AI Database connected to Oracle Analytics Cloud.

     ![This image shows the result of performing the above step.](./images/connectionsuccess.png " ")